When Packing Up and Moving to Australia, Less is More.

-Also be sure to ask for more specifics from the international shipping company when you are asking for a quote.
+Also be sure to ask for more specifics from the international moving company when you're getting your moving quote.

 It’s a great question to weed out who is familiar with shipping items to Australia and who is not.
-If one moving company knows nothing about Australia’s Quarantine restrictions and the other does then you might want to consider going with the latter.
+If one moving company knows nothing about Australia's quarantine restrictions and the other does then you might want to consider going with the latter.
 I have a whole post all about how to find an international moving company you can trust.

 Oh, by the way, the two pairs of shoes above weren't hiking shoes or even outdoor shoes like running shoes.
 One was a pair of high-heeled black boots that I rarely wore and the other we never figured out.
 I didn't actually figure out it was my tall black boots until I went to wear them months later and couldn't find them.
 I then put it together.

 Tip for labelling boxes you're shipping to Australia, be specific.

 If you are shipping any Christmas decorations don't label the box “Christmas Decorations”.